James K. Hampson

-James Kelly Hampson (1877 – 8 October 1956) was the archaeologist that excavated and preserved the artifacts from the Nodena site and owner of the Hampson Plantation in Wilson, Arkansas.
+James Kelly Hampson (1877 – 8 October 1956) was an American archaeologist.
+He excavated and preserved the artifacts from the Nodena site, and was owner of the Hampson Plantation in Wilson, Arkansas.

 The Hampson Museum State Park in Wilson, Arkansas is named after James K. Hampson.
 The museum exhibits an archeological collection of early American aboriginal artifacts from the Nodena site.

 In 1900 Hampson documented the discovery of a prehistoric mastodon skeleton 2 mi south of the Nodena site.

 Nodena village

 At the Nodena site, archeological artifacts from a 15 acre aboriginal village dated 1400–1650 CE were discovered by Hampson in the first half of the 20th century.
 The village was located about 5 mi east of Wilson, Arkansas, and 4 mi northeast of Reverie, Tennessee.

 In 1964 the Nodena site was declared a National Historic Landmark.
 In 1966 it was added to the National Register of Historic Places.

 Hampson Museum State Park

 The Hampson Museum State Park exhibits an archeological collection of early American aboriginal artifacts from the Nodena site.